The Wilkinsons

 The Wilkinsons were a Canadian country music trio from Belleville, Ontario.
 Founded in 1997, the group consisted of lead singer Amanda Wilkinson, her brother Tyler Wilkinson, and their father, Steve Wilkinson.
 The Wilkinsons achieved success late in 1998 with the hit single "26 Cents", a Number One on the Canadian country music charts and Top 5 hit on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 It was followed by "Fly (The Angel Song)", also a No. 1 in Canada.
 A second album, Here and Now, produced the group's last American top 40 hit in "Jimmy's Got a Girlfriend".
-Afterward, the trio recorded three more albums, one of which was not released, and a Greatest Hits package.
+Afterward, the trio recorded three more albums, one of which was not released in the United States, but was release in Europe, which included the would-be single, "I Wanna Be That Girl", as well as a Greatest Hits package.

 As of 2023, Amanda and Tyler Wilkinson will still perform together occasionally as "The Wilkinsons" without their father, who has retired.

 History

 Beginnings

 Steve Wilkinson was born on August 18, 1955, in Belleville, Ontario, Canada.
 Before the country trio was formed, he was struggling financially after he lost his job at a nuclear power plant due to downsizing.
 He took menial jobs in order to provide for his family, but his real passion was music.
 They signed to Giant Records in 1998.